-As described in Notes 1 and 5 to the consolidated financial statements, the Company's consolidated net inventories balance was \$29.1 million as of December 31, 2020.
-The Company's inventories are valued at the lower of cost, determined by the last-in, first-out (LIFO) method, or market.
-The Company values its inventory under the LIFO method at the end of each year based on the inventory levels and the prevailing inventory costs existing at that time.
-The valuation of inventories requires management to make significant assumptions, including the assessment of market value by inventory category considering historical usage, future usage and market demand for their products.
+As described in Notes 1 and 5 to the financial statements, substantially all of the Company's inventories are valued at the lower of cost, determined by the last-in, first-out (LIFO) method, or market, and the Company's consolidated net inventories balance of \$43.9 million as of December 31, 2021, included a LIFO inventory reserve of \$51.8 million.
+The Company records its net inventories under the LIFO method at the end of each year based on the inventory levels at the measurement date and a complex manual calculation that estimates the prevailing inventory costs existing at that time.

-We identified the LIFO inventory reserve as a critical audit matter because of the significant assumptions, manual calculations and judgements used by management in the LIFO reserves.
-Auditing management's assumptions was complex and required a high degree of auditor judgement and subjectivity when performing audit procedures and evaluating the audit evidence obtained.
+We identified the LIFO inventory reserve as a critical audit matter because of the complexities of the manual calculations performed by management to estimate the prevailing inventory costs, which includes calculations to estimate current year price level changes through the development of a prior year and a current year cumulative price index.
+Auditing management's estimate of the LIFO inventory reserve was complex and required a high degree of auditor judgement and increased audit effort due to the complexities of management's manual calculations.